TheRainbowPhoenix/PythonExtra/README.md

 Bugs to fix:
 - Fix not world switching during filesystem accesses (very unstable)
-- Fix the console not garbage collecting its lines (enable and test the feature)
 - Fix not resetting the shell when importing a file from command-line
 - Fix current working directory not changing during a module import (for relative imports)
-- Fix accumulated events being processed when the program "ends" (if we can detect that)

 Python features:
 - Compare features with existing implementations and other brands